pulpul-s/HWall/README.md

 sudo make install
 ```

 The default prefix is `/usr/local`. `PREFIX` and `DESTDIR` can be overridden for staged installations; `make install-cli` installs only the command-line application.
-When replacing an older KDE launcher icon manually, run `kbuildsycoca6` once after installation or restart the desktop session.

 ## Running